 Notes: 1.
 Consumption taxes are not included in the amount above.

-- 2. Increase in capacity after completion is not presented as a reasonable calculation is difficult. - 3.
-The business of the Group consists of a single segment. - 4.
-The Company plans to relocate the head office to Higashi-Shimbashi, Minato-ku, Tokyo in July 2016. - (2) Retirements, etc. of significant facilities
+2. Increase in capacity after completion is not presented as a reasonable calculation is difficult.

+- 3. The business of the Group consists of a single segment. - (2) Retirements, etc. of significant facilities